 Upon conducting assessment relative to each goal, major programs and Core areas collect and analyze the data.
-Data reported should be objective and truthful, and where necessary, rubrics are developed that explain clearly the criteria used to evaluate assessments.
-Analysis should indicate satisfactory or unsatisfactory progress in the achievement of each goal, and thus lead to identification of best practices or areas in which student learning can be improved.
+Data reported should be meaningful and useful, and where necessary, rubrics are developed that explain clearly the criteria used to evaluate assessments.
+For each outcome, targets for student achievement are in place so that it can be determined if the outcome is being met.
+By reviewing the extent to which these targets are met, faculty gain insights into priorities for continuous improvement.